saucelabs/sauce-school/codelabs/Module2_SeleniumJava.md

 For right now, here's what you need to know.
 In CSS, class names start with a dot (.).
 For classes with multiple words, put a dot in front of each word, and remove the space between them (e.g., .flash.success for class='flash success').
 [Learn more on Sauce Labs](https://saucelabs.com/resources/articles/selenium-tips-css-selectors)

-### NOTE
+### Note

 Negative
 : If you find that your tests are failing, try running the command `source ~/bash_profile `(or `source ~/.zhsrc `for MacOS Catalina) in the command line.
 This tells your machine to look at your bash profile to find the path to Maven and other dependencies.

-Negative
-: In order to avoid doing that each time, you can edit your profile with the following steps:
+In order to avoid doing that each time, you can edit your profile with the following steps:

 Negative
 : 1.
 In terminal, run `cd .. `and hit enter until you are at the top directory